 We have used the PTM to direct the development of evaluation measures and methods designed to address the remaining two goals.
-A Teacher Survey (full) and a Center Feedback template have been designed to measure the teacher-level and center-level outcomes articulated in the PTM, respectively.
-Each of these has been developed, the first administration of the Teacher Survey coincided with the start of summer workshops that occurred in 2019; and the roll-out of the Center Feedback template began in September 2019.
-To coincide with the 2020-2021 program year, we have added an Update: Teacher Survey to continue to capture information from participating teachers and to focus on classroom implementation of QuarkNet content and instructional materials.
+A Teacher Survey (full) and a Center Feedback Template have been designed to measure the teacher-level and center-level outcomes articulated in the PTM, respectively.
+Each of these has been developed, the first administration of the Full Teacher Survey coincided with the start of summer workshops that occurred in 2019; and the roll-out of the Center Feedback Template began in September 2019.
+To coincide with the 2020 program years, we have added an Update: Teacher Survey (and continued in 2021) to capture information from participating teachers and to focus on classroom implementation of QuarkNet content and instructional materials.

-Based on 2019/2020 survey efforts, 355 teachers have completed the full Teacher Survey (this represents a unique count).
-A total of 90 teachers completed the Update Survey with 69 of these responses matched with responses from the original full survey.
-Our approach to analysis has been to explore, preliminarily, teacher perspectives as to their exposure to core program strategies, perceived approach to teaching, student engagement, the potential influence QuarkNet has had on teachers' approach to teaching and student engagement (based on scale scores generated from like items on the full Teacher Survey); as well as self-reported use of activities from the Data Activity Portfolio.
+Based on 2019, 2020 and 2021 survey efforts, 406 teachers have completed the Full Teacher Survey (this represents a unique count).
+A total of 82 Update Surveys from 2020 and 107 Update Surveys from 2021 were matched with teachers who completed the full survey and self-identified on all survey forms.
+Our approach to analysis has been to explore, preliminarily, teacher perspectives as to their exposure to core program strategies, perceived approach to teaching, student engagement, the potential influence QuarkNet has had on teachers' approach to teaching and student engagement (based on scale scores generated from like items on the full Teacher Survey); as well as selfreported use of activities from the Data Activity Portfolio.
 The Update Survey focuses on reported classroom implementation of these activities.
+The analyses of teacher- and student-level outcomes were based on data from 21 centers, where a given center had at least 10 teachers participating at their center during the three program years in question.

-These results are supplemented with information gathered from the QuarkNet Center Feedback process (15 Centers presently included in the analysis mix) to help provide the program content in which the teachers engage in the program and to assess center-level outcomes in their own right.
-We have focused on exploring consistent patterns in the data and to use multiple sources whenever possible (e.g., teacher responses, center responses, and information from workshop agendas and annual reports of active centers).
+These results are supplemented with information gathered from the QuarkNet Center Feedback process (completed by 18 out of these 21 centers included in the analysis mix) to help provide the program content in which the teachers engage in the program and to assess center-level outcomes in their own right.
+(Additional centers are expected to be added into these analyses in 2023.)
+We have focused on exploring consistent patterns in the data and have used multiple sources whenever possible (e.g., teacher responses, center responses, along with information from workshop agendas and annual reports of active centers).
+The level of documentation of workshop agendas, including details about embedded DAP activities and time for teachers to reflect and plan implementation options in their classrooms, has made the inclusion of this information in analyses possible.

-In preliminary analyses ....
+In preliminary analyses

-Regarding Core Strategies, program engagement and exposure to core program strategies (as perceived by teachers) were shown to be related in a meaningful way.
-That is, more engagement by type of QuarkNet event was related to perceived higher exposure to core strategies; and more reported use of activities from the Data Activities Portfolio in the classroom.
+Single-variable analyses suggest that engagement in QuarkNet (the type and degree of program engagement is positively related to Core Strategies scores in a meaningful way.
+That is, more engagement by type and degree of QuarkNet opportunities was related to perceived higher exposure to core strategies; and more reported use of activities from the Data Activities Portfolio in the classroom.
 This speaks to the fidelity of the implemented program as compared to the program as designed as perceived by participating teachers; and, to the usefulness of this measure in subsequent outcomes analyses.